 John F. Wood represents clients in their most sensitive matters involving the government.
 His practice focuses on corporate compliance, internal investigations, advocacy before government agencies, and litigation.
 He has extensive experience representing clients in matters involving the Foreign Corrupt Practices Act (FCPA), the False Claims Act (FCA), international trade controls, securities and accounting matters, and government contracts.
-He is also chairman of the firm’s Defense Industry practice group.
+He is Co-Chair of the Anti-Corruption and Internal Investigations practice group and Chairman of the firm's Defense Industry practice group.

 John’s practice spans the full spectrum of compliance and dispute resolution, including helping corporations develop effective compliance programs, investigating allegations and evidence of misconduct, advocating before government agencies, litigating in court, and post-resolution compliance monitoring.
 He has conducted numerous corporate internal investigations and represented clients before regulatory and law enforcement agencies.
 He has also assisted many companies in developing or enhancing their compliance programs and has worked on independent monitorships in matters involving the U.S. Department of Justice, the Securities and Exchange Commission (SEC), the Office of Foreign Assets Control (OFAC), the UK Serious Fraud Office (SFO), and the United Nations.
 He has tried cases before juries, argued in the U.S. Courts of Appeals, and represented clients in international arbitration proceedings.